sisoe24/Nuke-Tools/README.md

 - Execute code inside Nuke from a machine in your local network.
   - Get the output of Nuke execution inside Visual Studio Code.
   - When used locally (same machine), the extension requires no configuration, but running NukeServerSocket inside Nuke.
-  - Connect to a Nuke instance on a different computer in the same network.
   - BlinkScript support.
 - Nuke/Hiero python stubs for auto-complete suggestions.
 - Syntax color for `.nk` and `.gizmo` files.